pantheon-org/opencode-warcraft-notifications/README.md

 _"Work complete!"_ - Warcraft II Peasant

-> **Note:** This plugin now uses an advanced AI-powered workflow system for automated versioning and publishing.
+> **Note:** This plugin now uses an advanced AI-powered workflow system for automated versioning, publishing, and auto-merging of version sync PRs.